playablestreets/plantsOS/README.md

 - Broadcast MAC, ip address, and hostname on boot and on request
 - configure soundcard and jack settings in a config file
 - remove bop from this repo, make bopos.feedback pure pd
-- bopos.devices should be json and allow for arbitrary properties to be passed to PD
+- bopos.devices should be json and allow for arbitrary properties to be passed to PD.
+Find a good way to manage this.